 If a patient’s terminal condition improves, he/she can be discharged from hospice and return to curative treatment, or resume daily life without any medical intervention.
 If need be, patients can later return to hospice care.

-Most hospice care is provided wherever a patient calls home —often with a family member serving as the primary caregiver.
-However, hospice care is also available at nursing homes, assisted living sites and dedicated hospice facilities.
+With some restrictions, most hospice care is provided wherever a patient calls home — often with a family member serving as the primary caregiver.
+Hospice care can also be provided in some health care facilities, including licensed skilled nursing facilities, assisted living sites and dedicated hospice facilities.

 Often a physician recommends hospice care to a patient.
 However, it is the patient's right (or in some cases the right of the patient’s designated health care proxy) to determine when hospice is appropriate and which program suits his or her needs.
 Before entering a hospice, a physician must certify that a patient has been diagnosed with a terminal illness and has a life expectancy of approximately six months or less.
 This action is required to activate the special Medicare Benefit for hospice coverage.